 Now that you’ve got the basic gadgets, you need to get something comfortable to sit on.
 You can either opt for big Lay-Z boy style armchairs – which you’ll be able to pick up at any old furniture store.
 Or, you can add a contemporary (and economic twist) and invest in bean bag chairs instead, add a bunch of throw cushions and blankets for a casual and comfy result.

-If you’re planning to go the whole hog (and you’ve got the spare room and budget to accommodate), a retro popcorn maker will complete the room perfectly!
+If you’re planning to go the whole hog (and you’ve got the spare room and budget to accommodate), a retro popcorn maker will complete the room perfectly.
+The only debate left will be salty or sweet?

 And there you have it – how to build a DIY home cinema.
 Completely kitted out with creature comforts and all for less than £1000; reserved for the uber-rich no more.